-On the property bar, choose a value from the Tolerance list box.
+Change the tolerance level On the property bar, choose a value from the Tolerance list box.

-On the property bar, choose a brush shape from the Nib shape picker.
+Change the brush shape On the property bar, choose a brush shape from the Nib shape picker.

-Hold down Option, and click in the image window without releasing the mouse button to display a transparency slider.
+Adjust the transparency of the brushstroke Hold down Option, and click in the image window without releasing the mouse button to display a transparency slider.

-Adjust the feathering of the brushstroke

-Hold down Command + Option, and click in the image window without releasing the mouse button to display a feathering slider.
+Adjust the feathering of the brushstroke Hold down Command + Option, and click in the image window without releasing the mouse button to display a feathering slider.